Programs

 Jocelyn Jaimes-Marquez (she/her), Primary 1 Assistant Guide

-Emily Wilson (she/her), Primary 1 Support Guide & ASP Guide
+Liam Cahill (he/him), Primary 1 Support & ASP Guide

 Cesca Longoni (she/her), Primary 2 Assistant Guide

-Abby Raffle (she/her), Primary 2 Support Guide & ASP Guide
+Sam Hernandez (he/him), Primary 2 Support & ASP Guide

 Drew Fischels (he/him), Primary 3 Lead Guide

-Caroline Firme (she/her), Primary 3 Support Guide & ASP Guide
+Sydney Frideley (they/them), Primary 3 Support & ASP Guide

 Ryann Flanagan (she/her), Primary 5 Lead Guide

-Cassidy Prince (she/her), Primary 5 Support Guide & ASP Guide
+Kimby Ramsey (she/her), Primary 5 Assistant & Support Guide

 Primary Program Lead Guides